rezin8/pi_audio_delay/README.md

 The scripts assume they will be store in /home/pi.
 You can put them anywhere you want, but you'll need to update the script with the correct path.

 The button script assumes GPIO pin 18 will be used.

+The audiodelay_set.pl file is designed for use by someone that wants to sync up audio from an external source with video.
+Great for when you want to watch sports on TV, but listed to the radio broadcast and have them sync up.
+This is the only script needed for use case.